isaacmaffeis/evosuite-tutorial/README.md

 This part explains how to customize EvoSuite's behavior to suit your specific testing needs and improve the efficiency of the generated test cases.

 - [Tutorial Part 4: Customizing EvoSuite](https://www.evosuite.org/documentation/tutorial-part-4/)

+## Examples

+The examples directory contains several project examples designed to demonstrate the capabilities and evolution of EvoSuite over different versions.
+Specifically, I have included the same example project tested using three different versions of EvoSuite: 1.0.6, 1.1.0, and 1.2.0.

 ---